Chardonnay vs Pinot Grigio vs Sauvignon Blanc: Finding the Best White Wine for You

 Chardonnay vs Sauvignon Blanc: Grapes

-Unlike other white wine grapes, it’s a bit more difficult to identify and separate Chardonnay vs Sauvignon Blanc grapes from one another.
+Chardonnay and Sauvignon Blanc grapes look very similar.
 They both originate from France and are round and green in appearance, generally growing in tight clusters.
-One simple way to tell them apart is to know that Sauvignon Blanc grapes will grow in slightly looser clusters than Chardonnay grapes.
+Sauvignon Blanc grapes will grow in slightly looser clusters than Chardonnay grapes, but this does vary.

-They also hail from different parts of France.
-Sauvignon Blanc grapes come from Bordeaux, whereas Chardonnay grapes are from Burgundy and are used to make both white wines and sparkling wines, including Champagne.
+Chardonnay and Sauvignon Blanc hale from different parts of France.
+Sauvignon Blanc grapes come from Bordeaux, whereas Chardonnay grapes are from Burgundy and are used to make both white wines and sparkling wines, including Champagne, specifically from the Champagne region.

 Chardonnay vs Sauvignon Blanc: Region